KyleSchmenk/bootstrap-boilerplate/README.md

 ## Project Discription

-This is a discription for my mobile friendly class
+This is a discription for my mobile friendly class project

 ## Project Author